pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`bouncing_rectangle`

-This code demonstrates the concept of creating a simple animation in a game using the Arcade library in Python.
-It shows how to create a rectangle that moves around on the screen by changing its position and reversing its direction when it hits the edges of the window, creating a bouncing effect.
-The code also illustrates how to update the position of the rectangle in each frame and render it on the screen using the `update()` and `draw()` methods within a custom class.
+This example demonstrates how to create a simple animation using the Arcade library in Python, specifically bouncing a rectangle within the confines of a window.
+It defines a class 'Item' that represents a rectangle with properties like its position, dimensions, and movement along with methods to update its position and draw it on the screen.
+The main game class, 'MyGame', uses the Arcade Window class to create a window where the rectangle object is animated.
+The 'on_update' method of the 'MyGame' class is responsible for updating the item's position, while the 'on_draw' method is responsible for rendering it to the screen.
+The code sets up a basic game loop, continuously calling 'on_update' and 'on_draw' methods to animate the bouncing rectangle.

 camera_platform.py
 ------------------